mwittig/thing-it-node/README.md

-**thing-it-node** allows you to connect multiple devices like an Arduino Uno or a Bluetooth-enabled Wristband to your node computer (e.g. a regular server, a Raspberry Pi or a BeagleBone Black) to centralize Internet access to a scalable set of Sensors and Actors connected to these devices, invoke REST services on all Actors, e.g.
+**thing-it-node** allows you to connect multiple devices like an Arduino Uno or a Bluetooth-enabled Wristband to your node computer (e.g. a regular server, a Raspberry Pi or a BeagleBone Black) to centralize Internet access to a scalable set of Sensors and Actors connected to these devices, invoke **REST Services** on all Actors, e.g.

 	jQuery.ajax({url : "https://yournode/devices/arduino1/actors/led1/services/on”, type : "POST"}).done(...).fail(...);

-and receive WebSocket notifications on all Sensor data changes and events, e.g. via
+and receive **WebSocket Notifications** on all Sensor data changes and events, e.g. via

 	var socket = new io("httpss://yournode/");